takiuddin93/ChatApp/README.md

 ## Description

 A Flutter Chat Application, using Firebase for Google Sign In/Sign Up, exchange texts, emojis, and images.
-Integrated Adora Sdk for communicating over video calls.
+Integrated Agora Sdk for communicating over video calls.
 A little tweaking to communicate over voice calls only.

 ## For Beginners